JamesHattersley83/NodeJS-notes-and-exercises/README.md

 - **require** is a function, that you pass a 'path' too.
 - **module.exports** is what the require function returns.
-- this happens because my our code is wrapped in a function that is passed these things as parameters.
+- this happens because our code is wrapped in a function that is passed these things as parameters.

-#### JSON("JavaScript Object Notation)
+#### JSON("JavaScript Object Notation”)

 - A standard for structuring data.
 - Inspired by JavaScript Object Literals.